SFStefenon/WBF-HE-YOLO/README.md

 # Create a new environment
 conda create --name yolo-env python=3.9

-# Activate the environment to install packges
+# Activate the environment to install packages
 conda activate yolo-env

 # Install the requirements
 pip install -r requirements.txt

-# If something goes wrong and you need to remove the environmen
+# If something goes wrong and you need to remove the environment
 conda env remove -n yolo-env
 ```